AndrewL1993/AndrewL1993/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Elastic Stack and Observability
+- 🔭 I’m currently working on the Elastic Stack and Observability
-- 🌱 I’m currently learning Terraform and Bash
+- 🌱 I’m currently learning Go and Python
 - 😄 Pronouns: He / Him
 - ⚡ Fun fact: I've visited 3/4 of the capital cities on the Danube river